nulqin/OrangeHRM-Project/README.md

 ## Test Output

-- Reports: Test results will be saved inside the reports/ folder.
+- Reports: Test results will be saved inside the test-results/.
 - Screenshots: Automatic screenshots will be captured for each step or upon test failure.